virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 # **What went into the Process of making this.**

-FileSound started as a fun project but became difficult over time as mre features were being developed to make a new way to transfer files using audio.
+FileSound started as a fun project but became difficult over time as more features were being developed to make a new way to transfer files using audio.
 The idea was to encode any file into a sequence of audio tones and with each tone representing a chunk of bits and then decode it back perfectly without errors, making file transfer easily possible through just sound.
 One of the biggest challenges was managing large files without exhausting system memory.
 Initially, encoding needed to load the entire file into RAM, which quickly became impractical for bigger files.

 To fix this issue, I added streaming audio encoding and decoding, which processes files chunk-by-chunk.
 This means that the program reads a small piece of the file, encodes it into audio right as the pieces are generated, and then moves on to the next chunk.
 This way, memory usage stays low, and FileSound can encode and decode much larger files with near no errors.